Totila

 Totila, original name Baduila (died 1 July 552), was the penultimate King of the Ostrogoths, reigning from 541 to 552.
-A skilled military and political leader, Totila reversed the tide of the Gothic War, recovering by 543 almost all the territories in Italy that the Eastern Roman Empire had captured from his Kingdom in 540.
+A skilled military and political leader, Totila reversed the tide of the Gothic War, recovering by 543 almost all the territories in Italy that the Eastern Roman Empire had captured from the Ostrogothic Kingdom in 540.

-A grandnephew of Theudis, sword-bearer of Theodoric the Great and king of the Visigoths, Totila was elected king by Ostrogothic nobles in the autumn of 541 after the deaths of Kings’ Ildibad & Eraric.
+A grandnephew of Theudis, sword-bearer of Theodoric the Great and king of the Visigoths, Totila was elected king by Ostrogothic nobles in the autumn of 541 after the deaths of two former Ostrogothic kings, Ildibad and Eraric.
 Both had been killed by the Gothic nobility for attempting to surrender to the Romans.
 Totila proved himself both as a military and political leader, winning the support of the lower classes by liberating slaves and distributing land to the peasants.
 After a successful defence at Verona, Totila pursued and defeated a numerically superior army at the Battle of Faventia in 542.
 Totila followed these victories by defeating the Romans outside Florence and capturing Naples.
-By 543, fighting on land and sea, he had reconquered the bulk of the lost territory.
-Rome held out, and Totila appealed unsuccessfully to the Senate in a letter reminding them of the loyalty of the Romans to his predecessor Theodoric the Great.
-In the spring of 544, the Eastern Roman emperor Justinian I sent his general Belisarius to Italy to counterattack, but Totila captured Rome in 546 from Belisarius and depopulated the city after a yearlong siege.
+By 543, fighting on land and sea, he had reconquered the bulk of Rome's southern territories, but not the capital.
+Rome still held out, and Totila appealed unsuccessfully to the Senate in a letter reminding them of Rome's loyalty to his predecessor Theodoric the Great.
+In the spring of 544, the Eastern Roman emperor Justinian I sent general Belisarius to recapture Italian territory, but Totila captured Rome in 546 from Belisarius and depopulated the city after a yearlong siege.
 When Totila left to fight the Byzantines in Lucania, south of Naples, Belisarius retook Rome and rebuilt its fortifications.

-After Belisarius retreated to Constantinople in 549, Totila recaptured Rome, went on to complete the reconquest of Italy and Sicily.
-By the end of 550, Totila had recaptured all but Ravenna and four coastal towns.
-The following year Justinian sent his general Narses with a force of 35,000 Lombards, Gepids and Heruli to Italy in a march around the Adriatic Sea to approach Ravenna from the north.
-In the Battle of Taginae, a decisive engagement during the summer of 552, in the Apennines near present-day Fabriano, the Gothic army was defeated, and Totila was mortally wounded.
+After Belisarius retreated to Constantinople in 549, Totila recaptured Rome again and went on to complete the reconquest of Italy and Sicily.
+By the end of 550, Totila had recaptured nearly all of his previous territorial possession; however, Ravenna and four coastal towns remained under Byzantine control.
+The following year Justinian sent his general Narses with a force of 35,000 Lombards, Gepids, and Heruli to Italy in a march around the Adriatic Sea; these combined forces approached Ravenna from the north.
+During the Battle of Taginae, a decisive engagement in the Apennines near present-day Fabriano, the Gothic army was defeated and Totila was mortally wounded.
 Totila was succeeded by his relative Teia, who later died at the Battle of Mons Lactarius.
-Pockets of resistance, reinforced by Franks and Alemanni who had invaded Italy in 553, continued until 562, when the Byzantines were in control of the whole of the country following Justinian's conquests.
+Pockets of resistance, reinforced by Franks and Alemanni who had invaded Italy in 553, continued until 562, at which point the Byzantines gained control of the country following Justinian's conquests.